 What would we eat?!

 We didn’t have a lot of money and word on the street was that healthy eating was expensive.
-Somehow though, I learned how to buy groceries on a tight budget, without buying more boxes.

-Through that journey I’ve documented all of the great tips I’ve learned and laid them all out here.
+Through that journey, I’ve documented all of the great tips I’ve learned and laid them all out here.
 It is my passion to help you feed your family healthy food on a budget!

 The number one way to start saving money on groceries is to make a meal plan.
 The problem is, most of the time we complicate it.
-Meal planning is really very simple!
+Meal planning is very simple!

 - Best Food to Make from Scratch